wiseman-timelord/Make-Windows-Gr8-Again/README.md

 - Games - Limited to, Direct-X 11 and Vulkan 1.1.
 This means, Yes Fallout4/GTA5/Valheim and No Cyberpunk/?.
 - Apps - Limited to .net 4.6.1 level Windows API.
 This requires researching with AI for, compatible versions or Alternates.

+## Notaion
+Some additional notes...
+- As it turns out Server 2012, can install .net 4.8, does not have defender, does not have airplane mods.
+Given that .net 4.8 apps will work, this covers newer tools.
+The limit of .net able to be installed has not been fully investigated.
+There are issuse with graphics on Server 2012, and until this is solved, both projects are on hold.